Multi-layer Perceptron Trainability Explained via Variability: MLP: notations and settings

-We start with a set of simple experiments in Section~\ref{sec:see-nn} to observe the landscapes of neural network functions $F_L(x)$ as the network depth increases while the total number of parameters is unchanged.
-That is, when we increase the depth $L$, we simultaneously decrease the width $d$ in a calculated way so that the total number of parameters is kept approximately a constant.
-Since the total number of parameters of a neural network is a dominant cost factor in the training and deployment of the network, it is appropriate to study the architectural issues of neural networks under a normalized setting with fixed costs.
+We will examine certain properties of the MLP function $F_L(x,\bW,\bb)$ as the number of layers $L$ increases while the number of total parameters is kept a constant $N_w$.
+Since the total number of parameters of a neural network is a dominant cost factor in the training and deployment of the network, it is appropriate to study architectural issues of neural networks under a normalized setting with fixed costs.